Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Results

 \paragraph{Impact of History Dropout}

-Tables~\ref{tab:results1} and~\ref{tab:results2} show that history dropout does not have any adverse effects on the DST performance.
-This is noteworthy since utilising the full dialogue history is the standard in contemporary works and is considered vital for adequate tracking~\cite{heck-etal-2020-trippy}.
-Performance improved for sim-M/R and MultiWOZ 2.1 (as seen by the highest achieved JGA per dataset), while WOZ 2.0 was unaffected.
+Table~\ref{tab:results1} shows that history dropout does not adversely affect DST performance.
+This is noteworthy since utilising the full dialogue history is the standard in contemporary works due to its importance for adequate tracking.
 History dropout effectively reduces the amount of training data by omitting parts of the model input.
 At the same time training samples are diversified, preventing the model from memorising patterns in the dialogue history and promoting generalisation.

-Figure~\ref{fig:hd} shows the severe effects of over-fitting to the dialogue history on small datasets.
-Here, models were only provided the current turn as input, without its historical context.
-Models that were trained with history dropout fare considerably better, showing that they do not over-rely on the historical information.
+Figure~\ref{fig:hd} shows the severe effects of over-fitting to the dialogue history on small datasets, when not using history dropout.
+Here, models were only provided the current turn as input, without historical context.
+Models with history dropout fare considerably better, showing that they do not over-rely on the historical information.
 Models without history dropout do not only perform much worse, their performance is also extremely unstable.
 On sim-R, the span from least to highest relative performance drop is 0\% to 39.4\%.
 The results on MultiWOZ point to the importance of the historical information for proper tracking on more challenging scenarios.
 Here, performance drops equally in the absence of dialogue history, whether or not history dropout was used.